 - "authorizations" can help separate Application data if you have users that are only authorised to access data from specific Applications - Data authorization.

 Standalone or combined JAR file?

-CAST provides the Engineering Dashboard in two JAR files as follows:
+CAST provides the Health Dashboard in a JAR as follows:

-- There is no need to specifically configure a URL for your Engineering Dashboard drilldown (via the "microscope" icon) from the Health Dashboard - when using the combined "JAR" file, access to the Engineering Dashboard from the Health Dashboard is pre-configured.
+- There is no need to specifically configure a URL for your Engineering Dashboard drilldown (via the "microscope" icon) - when using the combined "JAR" file, access to the Engineering Dashboard from the Health Dashboard is pre-configured.

 - Security access and authentication is common to both Dashboards.
 Therefore, if you setup Active Directory authentication, then this must be used to access both Dashboards - you cannot use "Default Authentication" for one Dashboard and "Active Directory" for the other.

 - Role configuration is common to both Dashboards.
 Therefore "UserA" that has been granted the "admin" role, will have the "admin" role in both Dashboards.